securitybunker/databunker.org/content/doc/benchmark/_index.md

 ### Test 2.
 All-in-one test using DigitalOcean droplet (11.04.2021)

-For the test, we are using one DagitalOcean droplet to run a test scrript, backend database, databunker itself and a front-end application.
+For the test, we are using one DagitalOcean droplet to run a test script, backend database, databunker itself and a front-end application.

 This droplet comes with the following configuration: **1 GB RAM** / **1 Intel CPU** / **25 GB NVMe SSD**.